WHO ARE WE

 Occasions can arise where we or one of our product providers will have a potential conflict of interest with business being transacted for you.
 If this happens and we become aware that a potential conflict exists, we will write to you to detail the steps we will take to ensure fair treatment and obtain your consent before we carry out your instructions.

 You may terminate our authority to act on your behalf with 14 days notice, or as otherwise agreed, without penalty.
 Notice of this termination must be given in writing and will take effect from the date of receipt.
 Termination is without prejudice to any transactions already initiated which will be completed according to these terms of business unless otherwise agreed in writing.
 You will be liable to pay for any transactions or adjustments effective prior to termination and we will be entitled to retain any and all brokerage payable in relation to policies placed by us prior to the date of termination.

+Failing to disclose any information material to the insurance could affect settlement of any claim.
+You should check all details on any proposal form or Statement of Facts and pay particular attention to any declaration you may be asked to sign.
 You should read all insurance documents issued to you and ensure that you are aware of the cover, limits and other terms that apply.
-Particular attention should be paid to any warranties and conditions as failure to comply with them could invalidate your policy.
+Particular attention should be paid to any conditions that apply as failure to comply with them could impact upon any claim you make.